 What we don’t: Pricey and overkill for more casual adventures.

-We fell in love with women's Fjallraven Abisko Trekking Tights a few summers back and have used them extensively for everything from hiking and backpacking to multi-pitch rock climbing.
+We fell in love with the women's Fjallraven Abisko Trekking Tights a few summers back and have used them extensively for everything from hiking and backpacking to multi-pitch rock climbing.
 While decidedly less technical, their Abisko Shorts are equally well executed with the premium workmanship we’ve come to expect from the Scandinavian brand.
 The headliner here is Fjallraven’s legendary G-1000 fabric, which uses a mix of polyester and cotton to effectively balance durability, moisture-wicking, and comfort.
 Another unique feature is the waist design, which is slightly lower at the front and higher in the back to maximize comfort when carrying a pack.
 Added up, the Abisko Shorts are one of the most purpose-built options here and highly capable for hiking, backpacking, and even climbing.

-As with most Fjallraven products we’ve tested, all of the Abisko’s details are well sorted, too: You get extra fabric at the crotch to minimize rubbing, sturdy metal hardware, and functional storage including flap-protected cargo pockets at each side and hipbelt-friendly hand pockets with zippers, the latter of which is a rarity in the hiking short market.
+As with most Fjallraven products we’ve tested, all of the Abisko’s details are well sorted, too: You get extra fabric at the crotch to minimize rubbing, sturdy metal hardware, and functional storage, including flap-protected cargo pockets at each side and hipbelt-friendly hand pockets with zippers, the latter of which is a rarity in the hiking short market.
 Fjallraven products don’t come cheap—at $110, the Abisko Shorts are the second-priciest option on our list after the $120 Arc’teryx Gamma Quick Dry above—but that’s certainly not a knock on quality or overall craftsmanship.
 And we also want to touch on the Abisko Hike Shorts ($120), which are similarly technical but thinner and more ventilated for true hot-weather use.

 See the Men's Fjallraven Abisko Shorts